ShichengChen/Online-Judge-Code/README.md

 - could I solve it by greedy and dp
 - monotonically increasing or decreasing, binary search

+### For math problems
+- Factorization
+- Enumerate from very beginning
+- try to use formulation to change the form of equations

+### For data structure problem
+- find the maximum value from a range, try to use set first, then for RMQ or segment tree.

 ## from time side
 - think about the Essence of the problem and details simultaneously.